• How much does your lawn service cost?

 • Are there watering requirements for applications?

-Yes as a good rule of thumb always wait 24 hours then water the application in with about ½ of irrigation or rainfall.
-Always try and water lawn within 10 days or application results might be diminished.
+Yes.
+As a good rule of thumb, we recommend waiting 24 hours before watering the application in with about ½ of irrigation or rainfall.
+We recommend watering the lawn within 10 days or application results might be diminished.

 • When can I over-seed my Fescue?